Major depressive disorder: Electroconvulsive therapy

 Electroconvulsive therapy (ECT) is a standard psychiatric treatment in which seizures are electrically induced in a person with depression to provide relief from psychiatric illnesses.
 ECT is used with informed consent as a last line of intervention for major depressive disorder.
 A round of ECT is effective for about 50% of people with treatment-resistant major depressive disorder, whether it is unipolar or bipolar.
 Follow-up treatment is still poorly studied, but about half of people who respond relapse within twelve months.
 Aside from effects in the brain, the general physical risks of ECT are similar to those of brief general anesthesia.
 Immediately following treatment, the most common adverse effects are confusion and memory loss.
 ECT is considered one of the least harmful treatment options available for severely depressed pregnant women.

-A usual course of ECT involves multiple administrations, typically given two or three times per week, until the person no longer has symptoms.
+A usual course of ECT involves multiple administrations, typically given two or three times per week, with a total of six to twelve treatments.
 ECT is administered under anesthesia with a muscle relaxant.
 Electroconvulsive therapy can differ in its application in three ways: electrode placement, frequency of treatments, and the electrical waveform of the stimulus.
 These three forms of application have significant differences in both adverse side effects and symptom remission.
 After treatment, drug therapy is usually continued, and some people receive maintenance ECT.

 ECT appears to work in the short term via an anticonvulsant effect mostly in the frontal lobes, and longer term via neurotrophic effects primarily in the medial temporal lobe.